LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## Precise matching

 We perform a precise matching under the guidance of the co-registered DSMs.
-2 options (guided matching and patch matching) are provide to get tentative inter-epoch correspondences, followed by removing the outliers with 3D RANSAC and cross correlation.
+Two options (guided matching and patch matching) are provide to get tentative inter-epoch correspondences, followed by removing the outliers with 3D RANSAC and cross correlation.

 ### Get tentative inter-epoch correspondences